What year or years did you attend AIS-Salzburg and at what grade levels?

 Have you remained in contact with any former AIS-Salzburg classmates?

-What have you done since graduating from AIS-Salzburg?
+What have you done academically since graduating from AIS-Salzburg?

-What aspects of your education at AIS-Salzburg assisted you in the success that your further academic and professional achievements represent?
+What aspects of your education at AIS-Salzburg best assisted you in further academics and/or professionally?

-Are there particular moments or memories that have stayed with you over the years which are related with your enrollment at AIS-Salzburg?
+Are there particular AIS-Salzburg moments or memories that have stayed with you over the years?

 Do you have any advice for students at AIS-Salzburg or applicants to the school?